 8. Never pay for water at the airport.

 It sucks that you can’t bring your own bottled water into the airport due to travel regulations and liquid restrictions.
 What are your options then? $5-8 bottle of Fiji?
 No thanks.
-Instead of wasting your money on water, bring an empty water bottle to the airport and refill it after you’ve passed through security.
+Instead of wasting your money on water, bring an empty reusable water bottle to the airport and refill it after you’ve passed through security.

 On-flight hydration tip: Bring these electrolyte packets and drink them on the fight.
 It’s a hydration multiplier– that way, you’ll stay hydrated without the constant pee breaks.